apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 20th, 2017: Apache Jackrabbit 2.4.8 released
+Apache Jackrabbit 2.4.8 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.4) page for more details.
+Note that this release will likely be the last for the 2.4 branch; see [JCR-4163](https://issues.apache.org/jira/browse/JCR-4163) for further information.

 #### July 17th, 2017: Apache Jackrabbit Oak 1.6.3 released
 Jackrabbit Oak 1.6.3 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the